gregtatum/cpu-6502-rs/README.md

 ## How to run

+> The WIP PPU code requires SLD2 to be installed.
+On macOS `brew install sdl2`.
+You may need to adjust `.cargo/config.toml`.

 The CPU debugger and visualizer can visualize the CPU running, and let you step through the code.

 See all of the [asm examples](src/bin/cpu-visualizer/asm).